 No previous experience in dance or movement practice is required.
 This course is open to and welcomes all students who are interested in liberating their bodies from socially pre-conditioned selves, and investigating the physical embodiment of transformation.
 By studying some principles, cultural contexts and practices of butoh, which originated in Japan as a contemporary avant-garde dance form, we aim to break pre-fixed images of our bodies and selves, and search for alternate and original ways of being and moving.

--Be able to apply principles of butoh to your own practice and vision while understanding its cultural specific elements
+-Be able to apply principles of butoh to your own practice and vision while understanding its culturally specific elements

 -Cultivate a new approach and active relationship to a body

--Be able to tackle on philosophical questions through somatic experience
+-Be able to tackle philosophical questions through somatic experience

 -Expand your perspective on the potentiality of performing arts